spodell/NaPDoS2_website/README.md

 	2. Diamond BLASTP search against a curated reference database to retrieve protein domains

-	3. Retrieve reference database information on blast matches from MySQL database
+	3. Retrieve reference database information on blast matches from a custom MySQL database

 	4. Tally category summary for matches in submitted data set